artag/Training/Notes_Grokking_Simplicity/Part1_1.md

 want (local machine, build server, testing machine) in order to test them.

 2. They're easier to analyze by a machine.
-A lot of academic research has gone into what's called “static analysis.”
+A lot of academic research has gone into what's called "static analysis."
 It's essentially automated checks that your code makes sense.
 We won't get into that in this book.

 3. They're very composable.
 Calculations can be put together into bigger calculations in very